jasonlaubb/Matrix-AntiCheat/README.md

   To make Matrix Anti Cheat work, you'll need the Beta API.

-  Modify the default configuration in (root)/scripts/data/default-config.js to suit your needs.
+  Modify the default configuration in (root)/scripts/config.js to suit your needs.

   Download the latest release and use the .mcpack file, not the source code.

   ***#op (password) #help for commands***

+  ---
+  ## Install AntiCheat

+  - Local World:

+  1. install the pack (.mcpack) to game

+  2. enabled the pack in the world settings

+  3. set it to the top

+  4. Enable Beta-API

+  - Realm:

+  1. install the pack to realm

+  2. set it to the top

+  3. Make sure the world enabled Beta-API

+  - Server:

+  1. unzip the pack (.mcpack => .zip)

+  2. move the pack to the server file

+  3. Edit the world settings, enable Beta-API

+  4. The world should enabled Beta-API

 </div>